One of the most frustrating things that can happen while you’re driving is to have your car break down unexpectedly.

 One major one is oxidation as it can happen at high temperatures when you’re driving around with heavy traffic or on short trips on a stop-and-go schedule for example!

-Although we cannot say for certain what exactly caused the oil to spray all over engine, we can give you a few tips to help prevent it from happening again.
+While we can’t say for sure what would cause oil to spray all over engine, here’s all we can give you to help prevent it from happening again.